crzymoto/homebrew-burstcoind/README.md

 ### What is Homebrew?
 Homebrew is a package manager for macOS similar to apt-get on Linux.
 It is useful for installing an ever widening array of software very quickly and simply.
 You can read more about Homebrew on their website, [brew.sh](https://brew.sh).

+### Usage
+Once you have successfully installed this formula, starting the wallet is as simple as opening a Terminal window and typing `burstcoind`.
+The wallet will start and the chain will synchronize.

+You can access the wallet UI in any web browser by navigating to `http://localhost:8125`.

 ### Requirements
 * Java 8
 * Hombrew
 * MariaDB (optional - default is H2)

 ### How to install
-Simply copy and past the follwoing commands into a Terminal window and press enter to run.
+Simply copy and paste the follwoing commands into a Terminal window and press enter to run.

 1. Install Homebrew, skip if you already have Homebrew installed on your machine.